IntersectMBO/plutus/doc/marlowe/tutorials/playground-overview.rst

    values: the full contract and an empty state.
 It also *stops* the simulation.

-For our example, let us select for Alice to make the deposit of 450 lovelace.
+For our example, let us select for the *Lender* to make the deposit of 10,000 Ada.
 We can do that with the **+** button next to this input.
 After doing that we see

 .. image:: images/simulation2.png
    :alt: Simulation step 2

-Where we see at the foot of the screen that the deposit has taken place.
+where we see to the right of the screen that the deposit has been made, followed by an automatic payment to the *Borrower*.
+We can also see that the highlighted part has changed to reflect that fact that the initial deposit and pay have been performed.

-This remains in view if we then make Alice’s and then Bob’s choice.
-Note also that the current state of the contract is shown in the main part of the window, and indeed we are waiting at this stage for a choice from Alice.

-If Alice and Bob make different choices we then see
+The remaining part of the contract is the repayment: if we select this action by the *Borrower* we see that the contract has completed.

 .. image:: images/simulation3.png
    :alt: Simulation step 3

-and at this point in the evolution of the contract we are awaiting a choice from Carol to arbitrate the outcome.
+The log on the right hand side of the screen now gives a complete list of the actions undertaken by the participants and by the contract itself.
+One final note: we chose not to advance the slot at any time: this is consistent with the contract design; on the other hand we didn’t see any *timeout* actions happening.
+Why not try this yourself?

 Oracle simulation
 -----------------